Social Media Icons

 • In 2007 I said good-bye to working for someone else and started my own catering company, For Goodness Sake.
 I catered for a local coffee shop, my church, wedding showers and weddings, corporate clients, and individuals until 2013.
 It was my best job ever!

-• During our life together we have moved from northeastern Oklahoma to north Texas, to south Texas, back to central Oklahoma, then again to south Texas.
+• During our life together we have moved from Oklahoma to north Texas, to south Texas, back to Oklahoma, then again to south Texas.
 Those moves were all job-related.
-In October 2020 we moved to far north Texas, and we are 7 miles from the Red River, which divides Oklahoma and Texas, and only 50 miles from our daughter and her two Littles.
+In October 2020 after four years of retirement, we moved back to far north Texas, 7 miles from the Red River, which divides Oklahoma and Texas, and only 55 miles from our daughter, hubby, and their two Littles.

-• We have six rescued animals - four kitties - Katy, Jack, Rosie, and Toby, and Boomer, a black lab puppy, and Baker, a 3 year old Red Heeler mix, Our kids say that our animals have become our children, and they are right!
+• We have seven rescued animals - four kitties - Katy, Jack, Rosie, Toby, and Gus, and two dogs - Boomer, a black lab mix, and Baker, a 3 year old Red Heeler mix, Our kids say that our animals have become our children, and they are right!

 • I have advanced training as a storm spotter for the National Weather Service and have a lifelong fascination with and love for thunderstorms and towering supercells, so that officially makes me a weather geek.